 The collation of material into a final report can be prepared by the core team.
-Much of the Stage 1 report can be reused, and printouts from the Raster tool can be used for the appendices suggested in the template in section 6.4.
+Much of the Stage 1 report can be reused, and printouts from the Raster tool can be used for the appendices suggested in the template in section Prepare the final report.